PossibilityBear/mulib/README.md

 - Leptos framework for GUI
 - Stylance library for scoped external scss for leptos components
 - uuid for unique identifiers
-- SQLite database with rusqlite Database Driver (should switch to sqlx or something)
+- SQLite database with sqlx Database Driver

 # CSS Configurations:
 Configuration of project environment is largely controlled by cargo.toml there is also a fish script "./watch.fish" that is configured to preprocess stylance